 The regions may be extended on either side of the genomic coordinates using the slider or the text field next to it.
 There is also the option to perform a strand-specific region search using the checkbox at the bottom of the form.

-As an example, select Apis mellifera (default option) from the Select Organism drop-down.
-In this HymenopteraMine release, there is only one assembly per organism, which is selected by default in the Select Assembly drop-down.
-(If multiple assemblies were available, this drop-down could be used to further filter the results by assembly.)
-Next, check the box next to Gene in the Select Feature Types section, and enter the following coordinates into the genomic regions search text field:
+As an example, select A. mellifera from the Select Organism drop-down, check the box next to Gene in the Select Feature Types section, and enter the following coordinates into the genomic regions search text field:

+'''

 LG5:900000..930000

+'''